ThoughtWorksInc/voter-service/Candidate_Instructions.md

 -rw-r--r--   408    Feb 21 16:17   id_rsa.pub
 ```

-## Decrypt Credentials File
+## Decrypting Credentials File

-ThoughtWorks has created an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) User account for you.
+ThoughtWorks has created an [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) user account for you.
+Your user account will be maintained for the duration of the test period, only.
+You may only use the account for the sole purpose of completing the test.

 We have supplied your User account information to you in an encrypted AWS `credentials.csv` file.
 For example:

 ```text
 User name,Password,Access key ID,Secret access key,Console login link